Priscilla Schwartz

 Priscilla Schwartz is a Sierra Leonean lawyer, the first woman to serve as Attorney General and Minister of Justice (2018–2020) in Sierra Leone.

 Early life and education

 Schwartz was born Priscilla Fofana.
 She graduated from Fourah Bay College with a Bachelor of Arts and a Bachelor of Laws.
-She obtained a Master of Laws from Kings College, University of London and her juris doctor at Queen Mary, University of London.
+She obtained a Master of Laws from King's College London and her juris doctor at Queen Mary, University of London.

 Career

 Politics

 On 11 June 2018 Schwartz became the first woman in the history of Sierra Leone to be appointed Attorney General and Minister of Justice.
 She was handpicked by President Julius Maada Bio to replace Charles Margai.